-At the end of a period, the play clock should be reset to 40 or 25 and will not be started when there is less time on the running game clock than the proper time on the play clock.
+At the end of a period, the play clock should be reset to 40 or 25 as usual and will start even if there is less time on the running game clock than the proper time on the play clock.

 If there is a malfunction, the play clocks will be turned off until the problem is corrected.
 Both coaches will be notified if the field play clock is no longer official.
 The 25-/40-second count will then be restarted at 25 seconds with the Back Judge manually timing the count on their watch.
-The Back Judge should raise one arm straight overhead when the play clock reaches 0:10 (PlayPic B) and the arm moved down continuously.
+The Back Judge will raise both arms when the play clock reaches 0:15 to alert the Coach to Player operator to turn off the system.
+The Back Judge will then raise one arm straight overhead when the play clock reaches 0:10 (PlayPic B) and the arm moved down continuously.
 The arm is straight out with five seconds left.
 (PlayPic C).
 When the arm is at their thigh, the play clock has expired.